Skip to main content

 await page.RouteWebSocketAsync("wss://example.com/ws", ws => {

-ws.OnMessage(message => {
+ws.OnMessage(frame => {

-using var jsonDoc = JsonDocument.Parse(message);
+using var jsonDoc = JsonDocument.Parse(frame.Text);

 JsonElement root = jsonDoc.RootElement;